Dishwashing is probably subject to more variables than any other household clean-up job. Here's how to do it right!

-Load the dishwasher with plates, bowls, pots and pans on the bottom and glasses and plastic on the top.
+A properly loaded dishwasher will result in a better clean.
+Load the dishwasher with plates, bowls, pots and pans on the bottom, facing the center and angled down.
+Load glasses and dishwasher-safe plastic on the top.

 How should dishes be prepared for the dishwasher?